Learning with Optimal Interpolation Norms: Numerical experiments

-The matrix $A$ is chosen to be of size $100 \times 1000$, the true model vector $w\in\R^{1000}$ has sparsity $5\%$, and we apply $25\%$ classification noise.
-We set the relaxation parameter $\mu$ to $1.99$, the proximal parameter $\gamma$ to $0.01$, the regularization parameter $\lambda$ to $0.1$, and convergence is measured as the percentage of change in iterates.
-The latent group lasso chains are set to length 10, with an overlap of 3.
-For the implementation of the algorithm, we require the proximity operators of the functions $f_j$ and $\psi_i$ in Theorem~\ref{t:9hfe6-04}.
-In our case, these are the $\ell_2$-norm and the hinge loss, which have straightforward proximity operators.
+To investigate this question, in our first experiment $A\in\RR^{1000\times 10000}$, the true model vector $y$ has sparsity $95\%$, and we apply a $25\%$ classification error rate.
+The relaxation parameters $(\mu_k)_{k\in\NN}$ are all set to $1.99$, the proximal parameter $\gamma$ is set to $0.01$, and the regularization parameter $\lambda$ is set to $0.1$.
+As a stopping rule for the algorithm we use